A. Eligibility of Use

-Reciprocal borrowing privileges are extended to any person who presents proof of sharing fully in support of a member public library in The Library Network which also extends reciprocal borrowing privileges to the Howell Carnegie District Library residents effective November 1, 1995.
+- Reciprocal borrowing privileges are extended to any person who presents proof of sharing fully in support of a member public library in The Library Network that also extends reciprocal borrowing privileges to the Howell Carnegie District Library residents effective November 1, 1995.
 Some restrictions may apply.

 BRD APR 10/10/95

-Each person must show her/his library card or photo identification, or use their alternate id, in order to borrow materials.
+Each person must show their library card or photo identification, or use their alternate ID, in order to borrow materials.
 The director and staff will establish the criteria for procedures for loaning materials, e.g. length of loan period, limits on number of items loaned, renewals and reserves.

 It is the policy of the Howell Carnegie District Library to preserve the confidentiality and privacy of the registration and circulation records of its patrons to the fullest extent permitted by law.
 To that end, the registration and circulation records of the library shall be released or disclosed only as provided for herein.

-Nonidentifying Records ‑ Any other record or data pertaining to the circulation of library materials in general which does not identify a person may be released or disclosed to the extent and in the manner provided in the Michigan Freedom of Information Act (Act No. 442 of P.A. of 1976, being MCL §§15.231 to 15.246).
+- Nonidentifying Records Any other record or data pertaining to the circulation of library materials in general that do not identify a person may be released or disclosed to the extent and in the manner provided in the Michigan Freedom of Information Act (Act No. 442 of P.A. of 1976, being MCL §§15.231 to 15.246).

-Requests for Confidential Records ‑ The library director shall deny in writing all requests for the release or disclosure of confidential records as defined above unless he or she has in his or her possession the written consent to such release or disclosure of the person identified in the confidential record requested and the library director is satisfied as to the authenticity of the consent.
-The Library Director, at his or her discretion, either may require the person requesting the release or disclosure of the confidential record to secure the written consent of the person identified in that record or may obtain that consent directly from the person identified.
+- Requests for Confidential Records The library director shall deny in writing all requests for the release or disclosure of confidential records as defined above unless he or she has in his or her possession the written consent to such release or disclosure of the person identified in the confidential record requested and the library director is satisfied as to the authenticity of the consent.
+The Library Director, at their discretion, either may require the person requesting the release or disclosure of the confidential record to secure the written consent of the person identified in that record, or may obtain that consent directly from the person identified.

-Other Considerations ‑ Any questions or problems relating to the subject of the confidentiality of library registration and circulation records, or their possible release or disclosure, not specifically covered by this policy shall be referred to the library director who shall handle them as he or she deems appropriate, consistent with the spirit of this policy.
+- Other Considerations Any questions or problems relating to the confidentiality of library registration and circulation records, or their possible release or disclosure, not specifically covered by this policy shall be referred to the library director, who shall handle them as they deem appropriate, consistent with the spirit of this policy.